TracyGJG/utilities/README.md

-# utilities
+# Utilities

-A component containing a bunch of utility functions I find useful
+A collection of 10 utility functions I find useful.